nvtkaszpir/vagrant-gitlab-runners/README.md

 ```

 - go to your gitlab install, find project
-- go to Settings (on the bottom left), CI/CD, Runners settinfs, click expand
+- go to Settings (on the bottom left), CI/CD, Runners settings, click expand
 - there is a section 'Specific Runners', with url and token in red, copy it.

 # Adjusting setup